moliver28/research-handbook/content/handbook/it/data-team/platform/tableau/tableau-developer-guide/_index.md

 3. Multiple tables at different levels of detail: You can easily relate tables with different levels of granularity without worrying about fanout or incorrect aggregations.

-4. Noodle diagrams: Relationships are represented visually as "noodles" connecting tables in the data model, making it easier to understand table associations.
+4. Noodle diagrams: Relationships are represented visually as "noodles" connecting tables in the data model, making it easier to it/data-team/stand table associations.

 5. Context-aware: Tableau only queries the tables and fields necessary for the current visualization, improving performance and reducing unnecessary data retrieval.